 SFUSD SCHOOLS PARTICIPATING IN THE DISC RESIDENCY PROGRAM

-SF Ballet collaborates closely with San Francisco Unified School District to select and implement the Dance in Schools and Communities (DISC) residency program in K–12 public schools in San Francisco.
-During the 2019–20 school year, the DISC residency program will serve approximately 3,000 students in 38 public schools in San Francisco.
-SF Ballet’s Education Programs also serve additional schools throughout the Bay Area through a variety of other dance education programs, including our Student Matinee Performances and Docent Program.
+SF Ballet has collaborated closely with San Francisco Unified School District for over 40 years to implement the Dance in Schools and Communities (DISC) residency program at the following PK–12 public schools in San Francisco.
+SF Ballet’s Education Programs also serve additional schools across the Bay Area through a variety of other dance education programs, including our Student Matinee Performances and Docent Program.

 Buena Vista Horace Mann K–8